Plan your Visit to Beer City, USA

 Address: 639 North Lexington Avenue

-This local brewer strives to push creative boundaries with bold flavors and even better naming conventions.
+This local brewery strives to push creative boundaries with bold flavors and even better naming conventions.
 Plan a brewery tour with Wicked Weed via one of the tour companies listed at the bottom of this page.
 The tasting room is open to the public daily.
-Or, head upstairs to their restaurant, open daily, to indulge in local, fresh cuisine that pairs perfectly with the beverage selection.
+Or, head upstairs to their restaurant to indulge in local, fresh cuisine that pairs perfectly with the beverage selection.

 Our Pick: Milk it Milk Stout